Maryland Day Events

 https://aacounty.org/ArchaeologyLab

-Dig into local history at the Anne Arundel County Archaeology Lab!
+Discover local history at the Anne Arundel County Archaeology Lab!
 View a wide variety of artifacts from recent excavations across Anne Arundel County, from 19th-century African-American tenant farms to 13,000-year-old Native American camps.
-Kids and adults can try their hand at sorting artifacts, discover educational resources about local history, and learn how to get involved in archaeological digs and lab work, right here in Anne Arundel County.
+Kids and adults can try their hand at sorting artifacts, discover educational resources about local history, and learn how to get involved in archaeological digs and labwork, right here in Anne Arundel County.

 Anne Arundel County Department of Recreation and Parks